ajs17/memills/content/people/mills-edward-hallock-1819-family/features/research.md

   - Donna E. believes that the Ithaca office of the Red Cross has scrapbooks of their own history: I have contacted them and awaiting a response.
   - Research the apparent purchase for subsequent rental: a barn 23 Sep 1907.
   - Where did Emily go around 20 Mar 1917? (roughly a month after Hannah's death.)
 Ellen Gould is said to be keeping house, suggesting that Emily was out of town for a period of time.
+  - Why is Hannah interred at Pleasant Grove Cemetery?
+(Other family there?)

 Horace's Death:
   - Presumably why the family moved *away from* Corfu?